Big Brother (Australian TV series): Big Brother

-While in the house, the housemates are under the watchful eye of "Big Brother" - the embodiment of the Show's Producers, who will act as an authoritative all-seeing voice of God to the housemates.
-Housemates are at all times under the control of Big Brother, a rule enforcing authority figure who monitors the behaviour of the housemates, set tasks and punishments and provides the mechanism for contestants to make external requests.
+While in the house, the housemates are under the watchful eye of Big Brother — the embodiment of the show's producers, who will act as an authoritative all-seeing voice of God to the housemates.
+Housemates are at all times under the control of Big Brother, a rule-enforcing authority figure who monitors the housemates' behaviour, sets tasks and punishments and provides the mechanism for contestants to make external requests.
 Unlike other versions of Big Brother, housemates would refer to Big Brother as if it was one person.
-Over the course of the series, Big Brother developed a dry wit in his interactions with the Housemates.
-He would also offer to counsel his housemates in need of His wisdom.
+Over the course of the series, Big Brother developed a dry wit in his interactions with the housemates.
+He would also offer to counsel his housemates in need of his wisdom.

+Voice

+Executive producer Peter Abbott voiced Big Brother in seasons 1–3.
+Executive producer Nick Colquhoun provided the main voice of Big Brother in seasons 4–7, particularly during live nominations, eviction nights and other special shows, with Aaron Lucas and Rikkie Proost serving as the voice at other times during the show in the aforementioned seasons.
+Jonathan Coffey and Mark Grieve also voiced Big Brother in the early-mid seasons, and Amy Peel provided the female voice of Big Brother in season 7.
+Leon Murray provided the voice in the 2008 and 2012–2014 seasons and is expected to return for the 2025 season.
+Chris Coucouvinis voiced Big Brother in the 2020–2023 seasons.

+In addition to the character of Big Brother, seasons 9–11 featured Surly the Pufferfish, who was voiced by the show's executive producer Alex Mavroidakis using a Cockney accent.

-Eviction Format
+Eviction format

-Over the duration of the competition, the Housemates will face nominations and evictions to eliminate housemates from the game.
-However, over the course of the series, the format regarding evictions has changed.
+Over the duration of the competition, the housemates will face nominations and evictions to evict housemates from the house, eliminating them from the game.
+However, throughout the series, the format regarding evictions has changed.

-Original Format
+Original format

 For Ten's and Nine's iterations of the series, the format of the show resembled the original Dutch version of the show - a format adapted by most versions of the Big Brother format.
-In this format, the competitive aspects are minimised - The eviction decisions were determined by viewer voting, Housemates were not allowed to discuss nominations (at the risk of punishment) and most seasons did not feature any regular competitions for power or safety (with the exceptions being the ‘'Friday Night Games'’ and ‘'Showdowns'’).
+In this format, the competitive aspects are minimised.
+The eviction decisions were determined by viewer voting, housemates were not allowed to discuss nominations (at the risk of punishment) and most seasons did not feature any regular competitions for power or safety (except the Friday Night Games (seasons 5–8) and Showdowns (season 10) — where the winners were offered limited power to change the Nominations after voting).

 The main elements of the original format are as follows: